Editor’s Note: Hook Fish Co. is open for takeout only.

-In a quiet corner of the city a few blocks up from the beach, this tiny shop is doing big business, even on foggy days, and for good reason: the fish is fresh, the people are laidback, and the place just makes you feel good.
+Hook Fish Co. is located on a quiet corner in the Outer Sunset just a few blocks up from the beach.
+This tiny shop is doing big business, and for good reason: the fish is fresh, the people are laidback, and the place just makes you feel good.
 You order at the counter, and can pick from the concise menu of mains (tacos, burrito, sandwich, fish and chips) with a few seafood staples to start (crab cakes, poke, ceviche).
 Focus on the burrito and fish tacos, because they’re pretty close to perfect.
 The fish (fried or grilled) is high-quality, and the topping-to-filling ratio is always right - enough to feel substantial without drowning the seafood main event.
 Housemade corn tortillas for the tacos and a light grill on the burrito are the touches that bring these from good to great.

 The space is extremely small, and the decor is pretty simple, with cement floors, wooden tables, and a bar inside, plus sidewalk planters and some tables outside.
 There are no fake yacht club flags or anchors or random buoys, and there’s no $28 lobster roll.
 There is a SoCal feel to the whole spot that puts you at ease immediately.
 You will typically have to wait, especially on the weekends, but the line moves pretty quickly, and you can get things to go or to stay - with seating turning over reliably enough that you’re never stuck standing awkwardly with a tray of tacos in hand.